minkeymouse/nowcasting-kr/STATUS.md

 **Critical State:**
 - **Models**: ❌ **NOT TRAINED** - `checkpoint/` is EMPTY, no model.pkl files exist
-- **Backtests**: ALL 6 files show "status": "failed" with CUDA errors (code fixed, needs training + re-run)
+- **Backtests**: ALL 6 files show "status": "failed" with CUDA errors (code fixed in previous iterations, needs training + re-run to verify)
-- **Forecasting**: aggregated_results.csv exists but from old runs (cannot generate new without trained models)
+- **Forecasting**: aggregated_results.csv exists but from old runs (265 lines, ARIMA has n_valid=0, cannot generate new without trained models)
-- **Tables/Plots**: Exist from previous iteration, correctly reflect current state
+- **Tables/Plots**: Exist from previous iteration (Dec 9 08:19), correctly reflect current state (not regenerated this iteration)

 **Action Required for Next Iteration:**
 - Step 1 should run `bash agent_execute.sh train` (checkpoint/ is empty, training REQUIRED)